CreativeAlloy/eleventy-netlify-boilerplate/posts/2026-05-01-critical-thinking-fundamentals-conditional-reasoning.md

 2. **Minor Premise:** It's raining ($P$ is true).
 3. **Conclusion:** The ground is wet ($Q$ is true).

-The reason this is important is that there is a crucial axiom to remember about Modus Ponens: **the falsity of a particular antecedent does not necessarily lead to the falsity of the consequent.** Attempting to confirm the falsity of $Q$ based on the falsity of $P$ alone is known as the **Fallacy of Affirming the Antecedent.**
+The reason this is important is that there is a crucial axiom to remember about Modus Ponens: **the falsity of a particular antecedent does not necessarily lead to the falsity of the consequent.** Attempting to confirm the falsity of $Q$ based on the falsity of $P$ alone is known as the **Fallacy of Denying the Antecedent.**

 If the weather is sunny, it does not strictly mean the ground is not wet.
 A garden hose or a fire hydrant could easily make the ground wet. **Not-$P$ does not lead to Not-$Q$, because the truthfulness of $Q$ does not depend on the truthfulness of $P$.**